Loojo/loojo.github.io/about.md

 permalink: /about/
 ---

-Novel writer based in a quirky small town in New Zealand.
+Hi!
+I'm a novel writer based in Oamaru, which is a quirky small town in New Zealand.
+I like to write all sorts of genres, but I prefer horror/fantasy.
+I write both young adult and adult fiction.

+I love all things magical and mysterious, from the Loch Ness Monster to fairies.
+If something goes bump in the night, I feel compelled to find out what that something is, and probably write about it.